smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 His rowing career wasn’t all smooth sailing, of course.
 Kilbridge had chosen to join the lightweight team as a freshman, since he weighed exactly the lightweight maximum.
 However, by the end of his junior year, he was 15lbs heavier than the maximum, and had to resort to drastic measures to make weight before each race.

 “My junior year, I just didn’t eat well at all, eat much at all.
 I did a lot of sitting in a sauna, ski clothes and stuff...
-I had enough,” Kilbridge said.
+I had enough,” Kilbridge says.

 The transition to the heavyweight team was difficult for Kilbridge because the heavyweights rowed with a different technical style than he was used to.
 He had originally hoped to make the first heavyweight eight, but ended up switching off between the second and third boats.
 Kilbridge was "really angry" at the time, but now says "I should thank my coach for putting me in the third boat."

 "If I had stayed on the lightweight team...I might have just hung it up at that point and moved on because I would have been satisfied.
 But as it was, I was very dissatisfied when I graduated.
-So I kept rowing," he said.
+So I kept rowing," he says.

 (unsure how to break it up visually here)

 After graduation, Kilbridge, who had studied American History at Harvard, went to teach history at St. Mark’s School, a private school located in Southborough, MA.
 As part of his job, he also coached the boy’s crew team there.
 This was actually his second coaching job, as he had coached his dormitory’s recreational crew team in college.

 After two years at St. Mark’s, Kilbridge wanted to get out into the world.
 “I was twenty two, twenty three.
-I wanted to meet girls and have fun and it was not happening in the woods at Southborough,” he said.
+I wanted to meet girls and have fun and it was not happening in the woods at Southborough,” he says.

 So, he chose to go to law school at Georgetown, “for all the wrong reasons," he says.
 "I want to reach back and smack myself in the head."
 Kilbridge went on to work as a lawyer in complex commercial law for ten years.

-"When I quit, I felt like I’d had a toothache for ten years and it finally went away," he said.
+"When I quit, I felt like I’d had a toothache for ten years and it finally went away," he says.
 "That’s the crew thing.
 You get this stubbornness in rowing, like, I’m not really enjoying this but it has got to be good for me.
 It’s true when you’re rowing, but it’s not true in relationships and life.”

 Kilbridge laughs and adds, “You can edit out all the personal advice if you want to.”